ralna/GALAHAD/doc/Julia/rst-dir/llsr_functions.rst

 	*
 		- m

-		- is a scalar variable of type Int32 that holds the number of residuals
+		- is a scalar variable of type INT that holds the number of residuals

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of variables
+		- is a scalar variable of type INT that holds the number of variables

 	*
 		- power